 also requested.

-The letter of Major J. ;l.
-Hut/Wis. (‘hief Paymaster. is as follows:
+The letter of Major J. A. Wat/Wis. (‘hief Paymaster. is as follows:

 I have the honor to enclose herewith a Mileage and Expense account